credo-ai/credoai_lens/docs/pages/evaluators/make_your_own.rst

    * ``"training_data"``: This represent a dataset used to perform a model training during assessment time.
      Accessible as ``self.assessment_data``
    * ``"data"``: This means that the evaluator can work on any generic dataset.
 If both training and assessment data are available, Lens will run the evaluator on each separately.
+Accessible as ``self.data``.
    * ``"sensitive_feature"``: this is a special value, it represents a dependance of the evaluator on sensitive features, whereby that is intended in the context of Responsible AI.
 In case multiple sensitive features are available, Lens will run the evaluator on each separately.
+Accessible as ``self.sensitive_feature``

 #. :meth:`~.credoai.evaluators.evaluator.Evaluator._validate_arguments` -> Any validation on the format and content
    of the required artifacts should be performed in this method.
 The module :mod:`~.credoai.evaluators.utils.validation`